scrapinghub/number-parser/README.rst

 Usage
 =====

-The library provides two major APIs which corresponds to the following two common usages.
+The library provides three major APIs which corresponds to the following common usages.

 Interface #1: Multiple numbers
 ------------------------------

 Identifying the numbers in a text string, converting them to corresponding numeric values while ignoring non-numeric words.
+This also supports ordinal number conversion (for English only).

 >>> from number_parser import parse
 >>> parse("I have two hats and thirty seven coats")
 'I have 2 hats and 37 coats'
 >>> parse("One, Two, Three go")
 '1, 2, 3 go'
+>>> parse("First day of year two thousand")
+'1 day of year 2000'

 Interface #2: Single number